What is a plant-based dish? Is plant-based food really that attractive and what is the difference between plant-based and vegan?

 So what’s the deal with all this plant-based and vegan stuff and why should you care if your signature dish includes prime beef?
 Let’s dive right in.

 1) Vegan options are often popular with meat lovers

 I’ve had my very own vegan restaurant and I rarely had vegans coming in.
 I was stunned by how many of my regular customers have been regular omnivores.
 The fact that people don’t like new things is only half true.
 If you don’t communicate with your customers correctly then you might be misunderstood, but people love trying new things.
 If you are able to execute a vegan dish to a high standard, it will be just as popular as your steak.

 Over the past few years, there was a sharp rise in veganism and to the surprise of many, the numbers are not declining.
 In fact, they are rising and you can already see an even bigger demand for plant-based food during the pandemic.
 I don’t see any smart reason why hospitality businesses should ignore such a large market, keeping in mind how popular are plant-based options with non-vegans as well.
 I believe that the future of food is plant-based.

 Customers prefer to buy from a business that cares about their environment and (according to research) more than a third of them are willing to pay more if they know that you have sustainable practices.
 You will literally make money out of reducing the meat on your menu.
 You can incorporate plant-based dishes into your menu no matter what is your concept or business model.

 4) You can gain more than you think

 I will draw up an example: If there is a group of six people going out for dinner and one of them is vegan, it's ALWAYS the vegan who picks the place.
 If you don't provide attractive options for vegans, you have just lost a six top.
-The reason why vegans won’t visit restaurants without clearly labeled and marketed vegan options is because they want to be treated the same way as other customers.
+The reason why vegans won’t visit restaurants without clearly labelled and marketed vegan options is that they want to be treated the same way as other customers.
 No one likes to be called the difficult customer if they are paying the same price.

 5) You are the authority